tracingsummit/tracingsummit.github.io/index.md

 You can subscribe to [our mailing list](https://eepurl.com/goakfv) to get the latest news about this year's Tracing Summit as well as future events.

-The organizers of this event are Mathieu Desnoyers, Erica Bugden and Olivier Dion.
+The organizers of this event are Mathieu Desnoyers (EfficiOS), Erica Bugden (EfficiOS) and Olivier Dion (EfficiOS).